dwiddo/average-minimum-distance/README.md

 # pdds = [amd.PDD(crystal, 100) for crystal in reader]
 ```

-CifReader accepts optional parameters, e.g. for removing Hydrogen atoms and handling disorder, see [this documentation page](https://average-minimum-distance.readthedocs.io/en/latest/Reading_cifs.html) for a full list.
+CifReader accepts optional parameters, e.g. for removing Hydrogen atoms and handling disorder, see [the documentation](https://average-minimum-distance.readthedocs.io/en/latest/Reading_cifs.html) for a full list.

-*CSD Python API only:* CSD crystals can be read via the CSD Python API with ```amd.CSDReader```, see [this documentation page](https://average-minimum-distance.readthedocs.io/en/latest/Reading_from_the_CSD.html) for details.
+*CSD Python API only:* CSD crystals can be read via the CSD Python API with ```amd.CSDReader```, see [the documentation](https://average-minimum-distance.readthedocs.io/en/latest/Reading_from_the_CSD.html) for details.
 CifReader can accept file formats other than .cif by passing ```reader='ccdc'```.

 ### Comparing by AMD or PDD